Report: Missouri lawmaker should be ousted for alleged abuse

 The Missouri House Ethics Committee found the claims against Lee's Summit Republican Rep. Rick Roeber credible, according to the report.

 His now-adult children testified to House investigators earlier this year that he sexually abused two of them at the ages of 5 and 9.
-Several of his children told investigators that he also frequently beat them with a belt and choked them.
+Several of his children told investigators that he also frequently beat them with a belt, choked them and once drowned a litter of puppies.

+One child who said Roeber was sexually abusive told investigators that “to have someone that you are trusting as your parent to treat you in that manner and to not treat you like a child...take(s) away your innocence.”

 The committee found records showing that his children reported the abuse around the time it allegedly occurred in the 1990s but that prosecutors never filed charges.
 It was not immediately known why prosecutors did not file charges.